 - We continue to receive information terrorists may be planning more attacks in Germany.
 An attack could occur at any time.
 Exercise particular caution around locations that could be terrorist targets.
 Airports and other mass transport facilities and public locations, including shopping malls, cultural, religious and sporting events remain vulnerable.
 Maintain a clear exit plan in the event of a security incident.
 See

 - Following the terrorist attacks in Christchurch, New Zealand, on 15 March, we have issued a global travel bulletin.

 - While the risk of crime is low, be alert in public places, particularly at night.
 Monitor local sources of information on crime.
 See

 Entry and exit

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest

 Safety and security